tyrelchambers/portfolio-2021/blog/build-a-reddit-scraper-authenticating-with-reddit-OAuth.md

 ---
-title: Build a Reddit Scraper - Authenticating With Reddit OAuth
+title: "Build a Reddit Scraper: Authenticating With Reddit OAuth"
 description: We’re continuing our series on Build a Reddit Scraper.
 This will be done using JavaScript!
-updatedAt: 2021-07-12
+date: 2021-07-12
-tags: "react,javascript,reddit,api"
+tags: react,javascript,reddit,api
 ---

 ![Hero](/images/g2qx8odzn4c4ouw1xi4y.jpeg)